Skip to main content

 • Humidifier

-Primary Care or Urgent Care
+When to Visit Primary Care or Urgent Care

-Contact your primary care provider or visit an Urgent Care if you are at an increased risk, including those who:
+Contact your Primary Care provider or visit an Urgent Care if you are at an increased risk, including those who:

 • Are 65 years of age or older